BlastBlastBlast/soar/README.md

 - **Android SDK**:
     - **Compile SDK:** Platform 35 installed or newer
     - **Minimum SDK:** 26 (Android 8.0 “Oreo”)
-- **Mapbox Access Token & MET API Key:** For this delivery version of the project we've integrated our own tokens and API keys and trust you to not abuse them.
-For a public version of this app we would include instructions for setting up your own keys, and possibility to register a profile to hold your credentials for the API key and your mapbox token.
+- **Mapbox Access Token & MET API Key:** You'll need to create a Mapbox account, and a associated token for the app to work.
+Similarily we're using the student versions of the MET API's, which require contact info in order to track possible problematic traffic.
+How to set this up follows in the installation guide.

 **Recommendations:**
 - **Mid-to-high-end Android Device:** SOAR performs heavy weather‐data processing and 3D trajectory rendering, so we recommend using a mid-to-high-end Android device for the best experience.